maxboeck/mxb/src/posts/theme-switcher/2020-04-30-color-theme-switcher.md

 There's some styling involved as well, but I'll leave that out for brevity here.
 If you're interested in the extended version, you can find all the code in [my site's github repo](https://github.com/maxboeck/mxb).

+{% signup "By the way..." %}
+I'm starting an email list for people interested in CSS and design experiments!
+If you enjoy that kind of stuff, you can join here and I'll notify you whenever I publish a new post.
+No strings attached, unsubscribe anytime.
+{% endsignup %}

 ### Setting the Theme

 The last missing piece is some Javascript to handle the switcher functionality.